 I use a free service from Google called the Google URL shortener for these links because it allows me to track how many clicks I get.
 The results will surprise you.
-In six months of doing this (I started in July 2015), there has been well over 1,000+ clicks as of date (probably goes to show also how many personal emails I send out daily!).
+In six months of doing this (I started in July 2015), there has been well over 1,000+ clicks since (probably goes to show also how many personal emails I send out daily!).

 Yes, I do.
 But not directly.
 If you follow my blog or are a subscriber, you will know that I never sell and I always give full disclosure if I share an affiliate link to a product that I personally use.
 So how do I make money from it?People do business with people they like.
 Click To Tweet

 I think that is an universal truth with pretty much anything.
 I believe that because I’m delivering value, being open, transparent and vulnerable, people can relate to me.
 The ones that like me are more likely to work with me, and the ones that don’t, no matter even if I sell, it will likely not work.